ITISFoundation/osparc-manual-z43/Dashboard.md

 # Dashboard

-The Dashboard is your private hub which contains all your simulation studies as well as studies that have been shared with you.
-From the Dashboard you are able to open your projects and studies in the *osparc* Workbench as well as create a new studies from scratch.
+The Dashboard is your hub which contains studies you have created as well as studies that have been shared with you.
+From the Dashboard you are able to open your projects and studies in the **Workbench** or create a new studies from scratch.

 ![dash](Screenshots/dashboard.png)
 *Main sections and elements of the *osparc* Dashboard.*